-Based in Bern, Switzerland, I’m a fine art & freelance photographer with an emphasis on travel, street and architecture.
+I’m a photographer from Bern, Switzerland, with an emphasis on travel, street and editorial as well as architecture photography.
 I have shifted my focus from digital to analog photography throughout the last few years.
 These days, I mostly stick to film for personal projects and use a digital camera for commissioned work.
 It’s the beautiful looks, the colors and the slowing down in the analog process that fascinate and motivate me.
 I compose my photos much more carefully when I shoot film.
 Although I like the process of developing film myself, I usually send it to the amazing Carmencita Film Lab in Valencia, Spain or the awesome Richard Photo Lab in Valencia, California.
 I recently got into darkroom printing and hence spend more time in the darkroom, so I still develop film myself sometimes.
-Besides photography, I spend a lot of time with filmmaking, travel, coffee and food.
+Besides taking pictures, I spend a lot of time with travel, coffee and food.

 I follow a minimalistic approach, trying to have as little equipment as possible and as much as necessary.
 I usually work with available/natural light only and mostly shoot a Hasselblad 503 CW medium format camera and a Leica M6 rangefinder.
 My preferred film stocks are Kodak’s Portra 400 and Tri-X 400.